SwedbankPay/developer.swedbankpay.com/payment-instruments/vipps/redirect.md

 On the page as well as in the `callbackUrl` you need to perform an HTTP `GET` request towards the `id` of the payment to inspect its status.

-## Step 3: Get the transaction state
+## Step 3: GET The Transaction State

 The `GET`request below will give you the transaction state of the payment.
 The `paymentId` used below was provided in the fist step when creating a